FaithAlone.net

 20 But the prophet, which shall presume to speak a word in my name, which I have not commanded him to speak, or that shall speak in the name of other gods, even that prophet shall die.

 Not only was Muhammad entirely ignorant of God's name - which is used four times in the passage in question - but Muhammad, according to himself, spoke words given to him by Satan, promoting the worship of three Pagan goddesses.
-This incident of the Satanic Verses is covered in this article, and by itself, completely disqualifies Muhammad as a prophet sent by God.
-Rather, on the basis of his own testimony, he should have been put to death as a false prophet, for speaking things that God didn't command him to speak.
+This incident, referred to as the Satanic Verses incident, completely disqualifies Muhammad as a prophet sent by God.
+Rather, on the basis of his own testimony, he should have been put to death as a false prophet, for speaking things that God did not command him to speak.

 Deuteronomy 33:2